madhavgrover10/My-Portfolio/Customer Churn Prediction/readme.md

 ## 🔍 Key Insights

--Customers with Fiber Optic Internet and Month-to-Month contracts are more likely to churn.
+-Tenure (how long a customer has been with the company) is a strong indicator of loyalty and plays a major role in predicting churn.

--Tenure (how long a customer has been with the company) is a strong indicator of loyalty.
+-The most influential predictors of churn include Internet Service Type, Tenure, Tech Support, Online Security, and Contract Type.

--Tech Support and Online Security availability reduce churn probability significantly.
+-The combination of Contract Type, Monthly Charges, and Tenure provides the highest overall predictive power in the model.

--The combination of Contract Type, Monthly Charges, and Tenure provides the highest predictive power.
+-Further analysis (e.g., SHAP values) could help determine the directional impact of these features on customer churn.

 📈 Visuals Included